iszczesniak/cpp/templates/index.md

 Template parameters are defined in a parameter list, where they are comma-separated.
 A parameter is defined by a kind and an optional name.
 There are three kinds: type, value, and template.
-An example with three parameters: T of the type kind, N of the value kind, and C of the template kind.
+The example below has three parameters: `T` of the type kind, `N` of the value kind, and `C` of the template kind.

 ```
 template <typename T, int N, template<typename> typename C>
 ```

-## Parameter kind: type
+## Type parameter

+The template parameter of the type kind in short we can call the type template parameter.
 It's the most common kind.
-We declare a type parameter with `typename T`, where `typename` says it's a *type parameter*, and `T` is the name of the parameter.
-We can also declare equivalently a type parameter with `class T`, but `typename T` is preferred in modern C++.
+We define a type parameter with `typename T`, where `typename` says it's a type parameter, and `T` is the name of the parameter.
+We can also define equivalently a type parameter with `class T`, but `typename T` is preferred in modern C++.

 Instantiation can substitute `T` with any type: a built-in type, user-defined type, even `void`. `T` doesn't have to meet any